Ingenico-NPS-Latam/nps-sdk-dotnet/README.md

 ```

+Sanitize allows the SDK to truncate to a fixed size some fields that could make request fail, like extremely long name.
+(In this SDK it's done automatically)

 If you prefer the sdk can write the output generated from the logger to the file you provided.

 ```csharp